Pogonomyrmex rugosus

-Pogonomyrmex rugosus, the desert harvester ant or rough harvester ant, is a species of harvester ant in the subfamily Myrmicinae which is endemic to the southwestern United States, specifically New Mexico and southern Colorado.
+Pogonomyrmex rugosus, the desert harvester ant or rough harvester ant, is a species of harvester ant in the subfamily Myrmicinae which is found in the southwestern United States,and Northern Mexico.

+Biology

+Pogonomyrmex rugosus can be found in open, sandy, and hot areas.
+They will typically forage during the day, bringing seeds back to the colony and scavenging dead insects they may find.
+Nests will often have a small circle around the entrance which has been cleared of foliage, making them easily recognizable.

+Color Morphs

+P. Rugosus has two distinct color variants.
+P. Rugosus found in southwestern deserts such as in California and Arizona, will feature a red and black color scheme, where as those found in more central parts of the United States and Mexico will be fully black.

+Reproduction

+Pogonomyrmex Rugosus will typically perform their nuptial flights from July–September, during hot daytime conditions of 80–95°F and during elevated humidity, usually after rain the previous day.

 Colonies

 P. rugosus colonies can grow to have up to 15,000 workers.

 Behavior

 Foraging Tactics

 P. rugosus workers use group foraging tactics that involve the creation of permanent pathways (trunk trails).
 They also use pheromones trails to draw other workers to areas of food-availability.